-Notes: The above figures show the welfare impact of climate change RCP 8.5 scenario measured in the consumption equivalent variation.
-Figure E.1a presents the welfare impact of RCP 8.5 compared to a no climate change scenario for workers in the agricultural sector, while Figure E.1b depicts the corresponding impact for workers in the non-agricultural sector.
+Notes: The figures above show the welfare effects of labor mobility under the climate change RCP 8.5 scenario (HadGEM2-ES), measured by the consumption equivalent variation as percentage changes.
+Figure E.1a shows the welfare effects of climate change on an economy under the RCP 8.5, relative to an economy without climate change, for workers in the agricultural sector, while Figure E.1b depicts the corresponding effects for workers in the non-agricultural sector.